CanaryTek/ssh-restrict-cmd/README.md

 ===========

 Sometimes you need to allow execution of programs between different hosts.
 SSH's public key authentication allows you to do it.
-But if it must be done unattended in a cron job, you need to setup a cleartext private key un the source server.
-It is a big security problem, because if an attacker compromises the source server, he will have full control on any hosts that can be accessed with the private key.
+If it must be done unattended in a cron job, you need to setup a cleartext private key in the source server.
+This configuration is a big security problem, because if an attacker compromises the source server, he will have full control of any hosts that can be accessed with the private key.

 OpenSSH has a feature that allows you to specify a given command to run when a